ash-project/ash/documentation/tutorials/get-started.md

 ### Creating our first resource

+> ### Generators {: .info}
+>
+> We have CLI commands that will do this for you, for example `mix ash.gen.resource`
+> In this getting started guide, we will create the resources by hand.
+This is primarily
+> because there are not actually very many steps, and we want you to be familiar with
+> each moving piece.
+For more on the generators, run `mix help ash.gen.resource`.

 Let's start by creating our first resource along with our first domain.
 We will create the following files:

 - The domain `Helpdesk.Support`, in `lib/helpdesk/support.ex`